 Sound health is a prerequisite for happiness.
 While for adults, it is vital for defining your quality of life, for children, it is essential for proper growth, both physically and mentally.
-An indicative measure of good health in adults is manifest in the height and weight chart, while in children it attains greater importance since it is the benchmark for the overall development of the child.
+In other words, an indicative measure of good health in adults is manifest in the height and weight chart, while in children it attains greater importance since it is the benchmark for the overall development of the child.

 Since childhood, you are accustomed to two adages “Health is wealth” and “Sound mind in a sound body”.
-These are two cardinal truths that amply define what health is all about.
-Merely being free from disease or infirmity does not reflect your health in totality.
-Your health should project your functional efficiency defined through the overall condition of your body, mind, and spirit.
+Moreover, these are two cardinal truths that amply define what health is all about.
+So, merely being free from disease or infirmity does not reflect your health in totality.
+Above all, your health should project your functional efficiency and define it through the overall condition of your body, mind, and spirit.

 Table of Contents

 - Height and Weight Chart for Men and Women

 - Frequently Asked Questions(FAQs) – About Height and Weight Chart

 The two primary parameters that impact your health – your height and weight are correlated using height and weight charts.
 Thus, certainly it sets the standards for you to determine if your height and weight are in harmony, mirroring the state of your health.

 - Body frame size

 Interpretation of the height and weight chart